 Fluffy Griddle Cakes three cakes stacked with your choice of fruit, whipped butter and maple syrup

-Omelets, Omelets, Omelets your selection of three ingredients folded carefully into a three egg omelet choose three: applewood bacon, peppered sausage, diced onions, pickled jalapenos, broccoli florets, fresh tomatoes, black forest ham, baby spinach, spicy chorizo, sweet pepper blend, white cheddar, sharp cheddar, Swiss, feta
+Omelets, Omelets, Omelets your selection of three ingredients folded carefully into a three egg omelet choose three: applewood bacon, peppered sausage, diced onions, pickled jalapenos, fresh tomatoes, black forest ham, baby spinach, spicy chorizo, sweet pepper blend, sharp cheddar, Swiss, feta

 Fresh Berry and Yogurt Parfait - $6